-WEBCAST: Spread the word that we will post time splits, commentary, and images on a regular basis for the duration of the 60 hour race at www.badwater.com.
+WEBCAST: Spread the word that we will post time splits, commentary, and images on a continual basis for the duration of the 60 hour race.
+We will be "live" throughout July 24-26, 2006, plus will keep the entire webcast archived forever.
 We will post time splits, images, and much more, beginning a few hours after the start of the race.
 As for time splits, keep in mind that the first time station is 17 miles into the race and it will take people several hours to get there.
 And remember, this is a webcast, not television.
 You have to be patient and keep in mind that you are not "viewing" the race in "real time."
 That said, it's going to be great!
-The webcast team and Race HQ will be set up in a hotel room in Furnace Creek on Monday, then in Lone Pine fore the rest of the race.
+(Please do not email us or ask us to pass along any information to any runner during the race.
+We don't even check email during the race.
+Enjoy the show, everyone!)
+The webcast team and Race HQ will be set p in a hotel room in Furnace Creek on Monday, then in Lone Pine at the Dow Villa for the rest of the race.